Don Beyer

 Beyer has owned automobile dealerships in Virginia and has a long record of involvement in community and philanthropic work.
-From 1990 to 1998 he served as the 36th lieutenant governor of Virginia during the gubernatorial administrations of Doug Wilder (1990–1994) and George Allen (1994–1998).
+From 1990 to 1998, he served two terms as the 36th lieutenant governor of Virginia during the gubernatorial administrations of Doug Wilder (1990–1994) and George Allen (1994–1998).
 His party's nominee for governor of Virginia in 1997, he lost to Republican Jim Gilmore, who was then the Attorney General of Virginia.
 From 2009 to 2013, he served as United States Ambassador to Switzerland and Liechtenstein under President Barack Obama.